Skip to main content

 ->get();

-You can also use the Messages class to create message sequences more conveniently:
+For complex conversations, use the Messages class to build message sequences with a more expressive API:

 <?php